himasree-d/chirp_social_media_app/README.md

 ### 4. Run the Application
 You can start both the React frontend and the Express backend simultaneously from the **root directory**:
 \`\`\`bash
-# Run this from the root 'haven' directory
+# Run this from the root 'Chirp' directory
 npm run dev
 \`\`\`